bmbouter/worklog/README.md

 ### Holidays ###

 Add certain dates as holidays.
 Work items can still be entered on holidays, but bi-weekly timesheets will not include those work items.
-A note is shown on the work item entry form at the top indicating that day is a holiday.
+For bi-weekly employees, a note is shown on the work item entry form indicating that day is a holiday.

 ### From Email address ###
 All emails are sent from the email address configured in settings.py through DEFAULT_FROM_EMAIL